Cloud-Schematics/cos-module/README.md

 ## Module Outputs

 This module has three complex variable outputs to simplify the use of these resources as part of a larger architecture.
-Outputs can be found in [outputs.tf](./outputs.tf)
+Outputs can be found in [outputs.tf](./outputs.tf).
+The random suffix used for COS resource is referenced by the output `cos_suffix`.

 ### COS Instances